vanhauser-thc/thc-hydra/README.md

 to add "-DWITH_SSH1=On" option in the cmake command line.

-If you use Ubuntu/Debian, this will install supplementary libraries needed for a few optional modules:
+If you use Ubuntu/Debian, this will install supplementary libraries needed for a few optional modules (note that some might not be available on your distribution):

 ```
 apt-get install libssl-dev libssh-dev libidn11-dev libpcre3-dev \
                  libgtk2.0-dev libmysqlclient-dev libpq-dev libsvn-dev \
-                 firebird2.1-dev libncp-dev
+                 firebird-dev libncp-dev
 ```

 This enables all optional modules and features with the exception of Oracle,